freenas/freenas-docs/userguide/services.rst

 Particularly, **do not use the root account for Rsync** without carefully considering security imlications.

-It is also possible to create a partially or totally restricted Rsync activity (whether or not a privileged account is used) by using "forced commands".
-This feature of the %brand% SSH service allows a remote user only limited (or no) control over the actions within an Rsync session, with all other session activity defined in the %brand% server's configuration.
+It is possible to create a partially or totally restricted Rsync activity (whether or not a privileged account is used) by using "forced commands".
+This feature of the %brand% :ref:`SSH` service allows a remote user only limited (or no) control over the actions within an Rsync session, with all other session activity defined in the %brand% server's configuration.
 This technique is outside the scope of this guide but can be found by looking for